 The day following the dark moon of the spring equinox is the start of the Balinese New Year.
-Bali’s Nyepi period really begins with Melasti, which occurred on Wednesday of this week, when Balinese Hindus flocked from their temples to the beaches for a purification ritual.
-Then on Friday evening, competitive parades of ogoh-ogoh, frightening looking papier-mache effigies that represent evil spirits, are set to take place.
-Lots of noise made by the crowds turning out to see the often spectacularly ugly monsters is supposed to help rid the island of the spirits.
+Bali’s Nyepi period really begins with Melasti, three or four days beforehand, when worshippers flock from their temples to the beaches for a purification ritual.
+Then on the eve before Nyepi come competitive parades of ogoh ogoh, frightening papier-mache effigies that represent evil spirits.
+Lots of noise made by the crowds turning out to see the spectacularly ugly monsters is supposed to help rid the island of these spirits.

 Traditional Balinese security guards, or pecalang, patrol the streets to make sure everyone behaves, and at night you might have them tapping on your door asking you to turn off any lights they can see from the street.
-A few years ago I spent Nyepi at a guesthouse in Balian beach with a two-month-old baby and was asked to cover up the clock lights on my DVD player by the patrol—this is taken very seriously.
+A few years ago we spent Nyepi at a guesthouse on Balian Beach and we were asked to cover up the clock lights on our DVD player by the patrol—this is taken very seriously.
 It is amazing how much light a powerpoint or a fridge button can actually cast when everything else is turned off.
-Last year I remember carefully turning off or covering absolutely everything, only to get into bed and wonder where a very bright flourescent light was coming from.
-It was our neighbour’s garden light — it was on, and they had gone away.
-Clearly the pecalang in our area mustn’t be that strict (or it was far away enough from the street), for nothing happened.

-Tourists are definitely not permitted to leave their hotels—that includes for swimming on beaches—but some leniency is granted and depending on their location, guests may swim in pools and take part in some outdoor activities.
+Tourists are not permitted to leave their hotels—that includes for swimming on beaches—but some leniency is granted.
+Depending on the hotel's location, guests may swim quietly in pools and take part in some outdoor activities within hotel grounds.
 But at night, curtains are drawn and lights are not at full glare.
 If you can do so respectfully, from a balcony or enclosed area, it's worth getting outside after dark to peer up into the sky to see the stars.
 As there's no glare from lights on the island, it's an awesome sight.

-Travellers beware: if you arrive late at the airport on Thursday night, you may have trouble getting transport to get you to your hotel, so do plan in advance with a transfer if possible.
-Planes are stopped from landing on the island for the full Nyepi day; I do remember reading somewhere once that Ngurah Rai airport is the only international airport in the world shut for a religious holiday.
-Airport service staff must remain within the airport compound for the period.
+Travellers beware: if you arrive late at the airport on Nyepi eve, you may have trouble getting transport to get you to your hotel, so do plan in advance with a transfer if possible.